lunapapa-finland/Future-Trading-Analysis/README.md

-# Future Data Acquiring, Candlestick Plotting, and Intraday Performance Analysis
+# Future Data Acquisition, Candlestick Plotting, and Intraday Performance Analysis

 ## Introduction
-This project provides tools for retrieving stock data at specified intervals (e.g., every n minutes) from [yfinance](https://pypi.org/project/yfinance/) and conducting analyses tailored for intraday traders.
-The results are conveniently saved in the `./html` directory, providing easy access and organization.
+This project offers a robust suite of tools for financial data acquisition, candlestick plotting, and performance analysis tailored for intraday traders.
+It integrates data fetching from [yfinance](https://pypi.org/project/yfinance/) at custom intervals (e.g., every 1, 5 minutes) and leverages [plotly](https://plotly.com/) for dynamic visualizations.
+Key features include:

+- **EMA 20, Pre-high, Pre-low, Pre-open, and Pre-close** support for Regular Trading Hours (RTH).
+- **Replay functionality** from the first to the nth bar, enhancing analysis flexibility.
+- **Compatibility with Tradovate** for downloading and visualizing intraday trading performance directly on the graph, including entry/exit points and P&L metrics.
+- **Alternative to paid versions** of platforms like [TradingView](https://tradingview.com/), offering cost-effective solutions with similar functionalities.

+Results are efficiently organized and saved in the `./html` directory for easy access.

 ![Screenshot](./img/sample.png)

 ## Getting Started
-To utilize the tools in this project, follow the steps outlined below:
+Begin by executing the following commands:

-- `make` - Lists all available commands.
+- `make`: Displays all available commands.
-- `make data` - Downloads data via yfinance.
+- `make data`: Retrieves data via yfinance.
-- `make report` - Generates future data in the form of candlestick plots with 5-minute intervals, and plots performance metrics.
-Users can also include summaries by adding them to `./html/Summary.md`, which can be included in the HTML report.
+- `make report`: Generates candlestick plots with specified intervals and includes performance summaries in `./html/Summary.md` for comprehensive HTML reports.
-- `make clean` - Cleans all compiled files necessary for a fresh start.
+- `make clean`: Clears compiled files to ensure a clean setup.

-Sure, here's the added section for your Markdown document detailing the `config.ini` parameters setup.
-This section explains the different configuration settings that users can adjust to tailor the tool's behavior to their needs.

 ## Configuration Settings

-The `config.ini` file is essential for setting up the environment and parameters for data retrieval and analysis.
-Below, you'll find a detailed explanation of each section and its function:
+Configure the project settings through the `config.ini` file, detailed as follows:

 ### Global Configuration

-- **log_path**: Specifies the directory where log files will be stored.
-Default is `./log`.
+- **log_path**: Sets the log file storage directory, defaulting to `./log`.
-- **performance_data_path**: The path where performance data will be stored.
-Default is `./data/performance/`.
-The performace data I used in from [Tradovate](https://www.tradovate.com/)
+- **performance_data_path**: Specifies where performance data is stored, default from [Tradovate](https://www.tradovate.com/), default `./data/performance/`.
-- **future_data_path**: The directory for storing future data.
-Default is `./data/future/`.
-The Fugure data is downloaded from [yfinance](https://pypi.org/project/yfinance/)
+- **future_data_path**: Defines the directory for future data sourced from [yfinance](https://pypi.org/project/yfinance/), default `./data/future/`.

 ```ini
 [global]